platformio/platformio-docs/ci/travis.rst

 directory of the GitHub repository.

-Travis CI automatically detects when a commit has been made and pushed to a GitHub repository that is using Travis CI, and each time this happens, it will try to build the project using :ref:`cmd_ci` command.
+Travis CI automatically detects when a commit has been made and pushed to a repository that is using Travis CI, and each time this happens, it will try to build the project using :ref:`cmd_ci` command.
 This includes commits to all branches, not just to the master branch.
 Travis CI will also build and run pull requests.
 When that process has completed, it will notify a developer in